original logo

 4 - Rulings - Introduction

 When the bylaws are unclear, attempt to resolve the matter with thoughtfulness and communication.
 Ask to hear from both captains.
 Consider not only what is fair for this game, but also the precedent you may be setting for other games in the section and in the tourney.
-This is when it is particularly important to consult with your SecTd and possibly the CD's, who may even consult with the Chief TD.
+This is when it is particularly important to consult with your SecTd, who may even consult with the Supervisor of TDs.
 Remain as neutral, calm, and positive as possible.

 Where are the rules that you are to apply? - The term "Bylaws" refers to the whole group of rules for operating the league.
 Usually, you'll find what you need in the Statutes and Handbooks.
 In the case of discrepancy, the Statutes are a higher authority, next comes handbooks, then "other documents" such as FAQ's, mailings, or Announcements.
 Also, to stay up-to-date on potential changes to the Statutes, you should watch the Steering Committee Agenda.
 When you are unsure of the applicable Statute, or how it applies to the current situation, ask your SecTD.

-When you find you have to make a ruling, make a judgment based on the bylaws and any advice offered by your SecTD and the Conference Director.
+When you find you have to make a ruling, make a judgment based on the bylaws and any advice offered by your SecTD.
 Follow these steps:

 1. Ask your SecTD to help you write a thorough ruling that will explain your reasoning in case the ruling is appealed to the Oversight Committee.